todorovboris/Eventify/README.md

 - **Backend:**
   - SoftUni Practice Server
-  - REST API for communication with the frontend

 - **Other:**
   - GitHub for source control
   - FE Deployment on [Firebase]
-  - BE Deployment on [GCP Cloud]
+  - BE Deployment on [Google Cloud Run]

 ---